Sofa Sizes & Dimensions Guide

 2. Seating Needs

 Think about how many people regularly use your living room.
-If you live alone or as a couple, a loveseat or a standard sofa might suffice.
-For larger families or frequent home entertainers, a multifunctional sectional sofa piece could be an more ideal choice.
+If you live alone or as a couple, a loveseat or a standard couch size might suffice.
+For larger families or frequent home entertainers, a multifunctional sectional sofa piece could be an ideal choice.

 3. Room Functionality

 Take into account the main use of the room.
 Is it a formal living room or a casual family space?
-For formal spaces, a more structured sofa with support may be best, while a deep cushy piece works well for lounging in a family/entertainment room.
+For formal spaces, a more structured sofa with support may be best, while a deep, cushy piece like a fabric sofa works well for lounging in a family/entertainment room.

 L-shaped section sofas also fit well in corners, maximising space and seating.